somewhatcold/OCADgame/README.md

 <br>

 ## Art Assets
 Assets or animations can be directly added to the project.
-For best practice, however, an upload of each asset should also be uploaded to the game-art google drive to ensure easy access and organization.
+For best practice, however, an upload of each asset should also be added to the game-art google drive to ensure easy access and organization.

 <br>